S1D1T1/SingleWindow/README.md

 ### Install Menu Command

-To add a menu item in the "Window" menu for toggling the SingleWindow visibility, call `SingleWindowCommandGroup()` within your `.commands` block:
+To add a menu item in the "Window" menu for toggling the visibility of your SingleWindow, call `SingleWindowCommandGroup()` within your `.commands` block:

 ```swift
 .commands {